Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 2. FireFox
 3. Safari

-- Outcome - The website preformed as expected on the three diffrent platforms.
+- Outcome - The website preformed as expected on the three different platforms.

 #### Responsivness

-The website tested as expected using an arrary of dimentions namly:
+The website tested as expected using an array of dimensions namely:
 1. Iphone 12 Pro (390px x 844px)
 2. Ipad Air (820px x 1180px)
 3. Galaxy Fold (280px x 653px)